Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 - Home Page
     * As a user they can view the image of restaurant at top of the Home Page.
     * As a user they can view the menu section in the middle of home page.
-    * As a user they can view three different catagery on the menu section are Maincourse,Starters and Desserts.
+    * As a user they can view three different category on the menu section are Maincourse,Starters and Desserts.
     * As a user they can click Maincourse  will go to the Maincourse section in Menu page.
     * As a user they can click Starters will go to the Starters section in Menu page.
     * As a user they can click Desserts will go to the Desserts section in Menu page.